qiskit-community/qiskit-dynamics/docs/tutorials/dynamics_backend.rst

 5.1 Configure the :class:`~qiskit.transpiler.Target` to include single qubit instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To enable running of the single qubit experiments, we add the following to the target:
+To enable running of the single qubit experiments, we add the following to the ``target``:

 - Qubit frequency properties (needed by experiments like
   :class:`~qiskit_experiments.library.calibration.rough_frequency.RoughFrequencyCal`).
+Note that
+  setting the qubit frequencies in the ``target`` does not impact the behaviour of the
+  :class:`.DynamicsBackend` itself.
+It is purely a data field that does not impact functionality.
+  Previously set frequency properties, such as ``channel_carrier_freqs`` in the :class:`.Solver`,
+  will remain unchanged.
+Here, we set the frequencies to the undressed frequencies in the model.
 - ``X`` and ``SX`` gate instructions, which the transpiler needs to check are supported by the
   backend.
 - Add definitions of ``RZ`` gates as phase shifts.
+These instructions control the phase of the drive
+  channels, as well as any control channels acting on a given qubit.

 .. jupyter-execute::